stewart-lab/scRNAseq_downstream/README.md

 source run_downstream_toolkit.sh
 ```

-Once you ahve the .h5ad file, you are ready to run realtime.
+Once you have the .h5ad file, you are ready to run realtime.
 Modify config variables:
 ```
 "title": "Your title"